Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 Pictures of scabs from ticks, mites and fleas:

-Signs that your dog has fleas include scratching or itching at other areas of the body, hair loss, or dirty fur/black specks in fur: combing with a fine-toothed flea comb can help capture and identify these pests, or their excrements as shown on the picture below.
+Signs that your dog has fleas include scratching or itching at other areas of the body, hair loss, or dirty fur/black specks in fur: combing with a fine-toothed flea comb can help capture and identify these pests, or their excrements as shown on this picture.
+If uncertain, consult a veterinarian for a definitive diagnosis.

 Be sure to keep your dog’s anti-parasite treatment up to date and visit your vet if you suspect your dog already has a parasite infestation.
-If you suspect that your dog’s scabs are the results of parasites, we encourage you to read our articles about flea allergies and scabs, and tick scabs.

-5. Dog Acne
+5. Dog acne

 Dog acne is inflammation in the outermost layers of the skin, called the epidermis, that results in inflamed red or white bumps on the head – around the lips, chin, and muzzle.
 These bumps or pimples arise from clogged pores and contain a mix of oils, bacteria, and dead skin cells.